What Is Meditation

 Meditation is like that.
 Allowing the mind to hover from above, anything.
 To observe.

 Maybe the masters felt that the average person couldn’t arrive at true meditation and therefore they taught only the introduction to getting into the state of meditation.
-Eastern meditation as I have experienced it, has never taken me anywhere.
+Focusing primarily on clearing the mind has never taken me anywhere.

 If you have thought in the past that meditation is boring, it is only because you have not been taught to to do it properly.

-The all obvserving, hovering mind.
-But that is only the beginning.
+An all obvserving, hovering mind is the beginning.

 The excitement starts in what one can do with this type of mind.